 Unlike the common wasp, the tree wasp is solitary and does not form colonies.

 The tree wasp’s lifecycle begins with the female laying eggs in spring.
-The eggs hatch into larvae and are fed by the female until they reach adulthood.
+The eggs hatch into larvae, which the female feeds until they reach adulthood.

 The adult wasps then emerge and start to build their nests.
 The nests are usually made from mud and can be found attached to trees and other structures.

 The tree wasp is usually active from late spring to early autumn.
-During this time, they will feed on nectar and other food sources.
+During this time, it feeds on nectar and other food sources.

 The colonies will die off in late summer, leaving only females to survive the winter.